 If you are a New York driver, your chances of being ticketed for a traffic violation or arrested for a driving-related crime will dramatically increase around the Fourth of July, from July 1 to 5, and Labor Day, from August 19 to September 5.
 If you receive a ticket for an offense such as speeding, distracted driving, or a seat-belt violation, or if you are charged with a DWI or any other driving related crime, contact an attorney to help defend you against any penalties you may face.

-Adam H. Rosenblum of the Rosenblum Law Firm is a skilled criminal defense and traffic attorney who has helped people in similar situations and will work to ensure your rights are protected.
-Email the Rosenblum Law Firm or call 888-203-2619 for a free consultation about your case today.
+Adam H. Rosenblum of the Rosenblum Law is a skilled criminal defense and traffic attorney who has helped people in similar situations and will work to ensure your rights are protected.
+Email the Rosenblum Law or call 888-203-2619 for a free consultation about your case today.